ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### gas {#gas}

-A virtual fuel used in Ethereum to execute smart contracts.
+A virtual fuel used in Cloiinkcoin to execute smart contracts.
 The [EVM](#evm) uses an accounting mechanism to measure the consumption of gas and limit the consumption of computing resources (see [Turing complete](#turing-complete)).

 <DocLink to="/developers/docs/gas/" title="Gas and Fees" />